 If you find it hard to make time to exercise your Malamute due to work or other commitments, we suggest blocking out time specifically dedicated to them.

 This could mean spending weekends going for extra-long walks or hikes (make sure you have the right boots for this!) or asking other people to cover some of your usual chores.

 Whilst we understand that schedules can change, owning a Malamute is a big commitment and they don’t understand why they aren’t being exercised.
 Their needs should be prioritised to keep their bodies in good health and to prevent any destructive behaviours from developing.

 In our experience, Malamutes are not fussy when it comes to exercise.
 As long as they’re able to burn some of their energy, they’re happy to go along with pretty much anything you’ll throw at them.
-We know that not everybody has the same access to exercising opportunities for their Mals so we’ve got you covered with a wide range of activities.
+We know that not everybody has the same access to exercise opportunities for their Malamutes so we’ve got you covered with a wide range of activities.

-We recommend buying your Mal a harness for added control and to prevent any strain to both you and them.
-You can read about our recommendations for the best Alaskan Malamute harness here.
+We recommend buying your Malamute a harness for added control and to prevent any strain on both you and them.

 Overall, it should go without saying that not giving adequate exercise to any energetic dog breed will inevitably lead to avoidable problems.
 To keep you Malamute living a long and happy life, their exercise needs should never be neglected.

 How Fast Can A Malamute Run?

 Alaskan Malamutes are capable of running up to 32 to 50kmh (20 to 30mph) in short bursts, although they are much more suited to long distances.